 4. At the end of the installation there should be a Terminal prompt, and a few lines above the prompt you may see in bold Next steps.
 You may need to add Homebrew to your PATH file.
 PATH tells the Terminal where to find executables.

-Since I’m using macOS Big Sur, the Terminal uses ZSH as the default shell, the UI used to execute commands.
+In current versions of macOS, the Terminal uses ZSH as the default shell, the UI used to execute commands.
 The command to modify the PATH file is as follows:

 Copy and paste that into the Terminal and press Return.